Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

+3.95
+- Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!

 3.94
 - Changed: New server lobby param d_no_mortar_ar "Mortar bag packs in Virtual Arsenal", default no, means no mortar in VA
 - Fixed: Use correct position for barracks building fake ruin